IRNAS/ToslinkCNC/README.md

 ## Toslink Transmitter

 Transmitter consists of two PCBs, an Arduino sield and a Toslink transciever.
 Both PCBs are stacked together.
 Toslink transciever PCB is identical to one used for receiver.
-Arduino shield consists of headers for Arduino, connectors for [CNC USB Controller Mk3/4 from Planet CNC](http://www.planet-cnc.com/index.php?page=hardware).
-There is also a terminal block for connecting limit switch and trigger signals.
-Circuit can be powered through terminal block (+5V), through Arduino Uno if attached as a shield, or from Planet CNC Controller.
+Arduino shield consists of headers for Arduino and connectors for [CNC USB Controller Mk3/4 from Planet CNC](http://www.planet-cnc.com/index.php?page=hardware) and PoStep25-32 driver.
+There is also a terminal block for connecting limit switches and trigger signals.
+Circuit can be powered either through terminal block (+5V), through Arduino Uno if attached as a shield, or from Planet CNC Controller.

 ## Toslink Transmitter / Arduino Shield